SpotX-Official/SpotX/README.md

 - **🚫 BlockTheSpot Integration:** Uses the proven DLL injection method from BlockTheSpot for superior ad-blocking.
 - **🔄 Automatic Update Checking:** Verifies the latest Spotify version from loadspot.pages.dev to ensure patches remain compatible.
-- **🌍 Built-in Proxy/VPN Support:** Easily configure proxies to bypass geo-restrictions directly via installation parameters (Windows only).
+- **🌍 Built-in Proxy Support:** Configure Spotify to use a proxy via installation parameters (Windows only).
 - **🎨 Seamless Spicetify Integration:** Automatically install or update Spicetify alongside your patches with the simple `-spicetify` switch (Windows only).
 - **🛡️ Enhanced Stability:** Uses local patching methods to reduce reliance on external servers for patch data.
 - **🧹 Auto-Cleanup:** Automatically manages and cleans up temporary files (`SpotFreedom_Temp`) for a cleaner system.